 In 2008, the Internet and social media platforms were in their infancy.
-Hardly anyone, maybe apart from futurologists and founding fathers of social media platforms, envisioned what the future of the Internet would look like, what the value of the new market would be.
+Hardly anyone, maybe apart from futurologists and founding fathers of social media platforms, envisioned what the future of the Internet would look like.

-Development of the Internet, ecommerce and social networking platforms gave consumers a voice that shapes reputation and influences performance of companies on the new market.
-Good reputation of a business is one of the tools to win customer hearts on the Internet indeed.
+The development of the Internet, technology, and social media platforms gave consumers a voice that shapes reputation and influences performance of businesses on the digital market.

 What is online reputation management?